cadebullen/ATM-Simulation-System/README.md

 # personal-prj
-These are personal projects to better my code.
+These are personal projects that interest me and are being used to become better at coding.